About

 Welcome to the website of this research project on the work of the Cambridge philosopher and theologian, Don Cupitt (1934-).
 Drawing on materials from an extensive archive of Cupitt’s life and work, the project aims to evaluate Cupitt’s intellectual significance and continuing relevance for contemporary philosophy of religion, theology and religious studies, popular spirituality and religious belief.

 Here, you will find information about Cupitt’s life and work, materials relating to his ground-breaking BBC TV series, The Sea of Faith (1984) and its subsequent impact.
 There are links to the unique archive of materials on Don Cupitt and the Sea of Faith Network at Gladstone’s Library, Hawarden.
-You will also be able to find information about new publications and public events to mark the 40th anniversary of the TV series in 2024.
+You will also be able to find information about publications and public events to mark the 40th anniversary of the TV series in 2024.

 Cupitt’s thought, then and now, offers an alternative path for contemporary academic and church-related theology by articulating a radical and progressive philosophy which is capable of addressing contemporary questions of faith, scepticism and post-secular spirituality.